PikkaPikkachu/Assembly-with-MacOS/README.md

 ## Contributions

-Open to contributions of other programs as well!
-Just create an issue or send a PR.
+Open to [contributions](https://github.com/PikkaPikkachu/Assembly-with-MacOS/blob/master/CONTRIBUTING.md) of other programs as well!